Is it Worth Visiting Santiago de Compostela?

 Gerry enjoying seafood and wine in galicia

 Santiago has a myriad of hotels and hostels ranging from 5 star luxury accommodation to simple pilgrim bunk beds.
-I’m not going to list all of the options but I will mention a few noteworthy places worth investigating and where I’ve stayed and would happily stay again!
+I’m not going to list all of the options but I will mention a few noteworthy places worth investigating, where I’ve stayed and would happily stay again!

 Parador de Santiago : Hostal Reis Catolicos